-Senders of messages specifying REQUIRETLS (other than REQUIRETLS=NO) are advised to consider the increased likelihood that bounce messages will be lost as a result of REQUIRETLS return path failure.
+Senders of messages requiring TLS are advised to consider the increased likelihood that bounce messages will be lost as a result of REQUIRETLS return path failure.

-5. Mailing list considerations
+6. Mailing list considerations

 Mailing lists, upon receipt of a message, originate new messages to list addresses, as distinct from an aliasing operation that redirects the original message, in some cases to multiple recipients.
-The requirement to preserve the REQUIRETLS tag and options therefore does not extend to mailing lists.
-REQUIRETLS users SHOULD use caution when sending to mailing lists and MUST NOT assume that REQUIRETLS applies to messages from the list operator to list members.
+The requirement to preserve the REQUIRETLS tag and options therefore does not necessarily extend to mailing lists, although the inclusion of the Require-TLS header field MAY cause messages sent to mailing lists to inherit this characteristic.
+REQUIRETLS users SHOULD be made aware of this limitation so that they use caution when sending to mailing lists and do not assume that REQUIRETLS applies to messages from the list operator to list members.